open-contracting-extensions/ocds_sustainability_extension/README.md

 This extension add the fields needed for the above tasks as structured data.

-## Codelists

-The `sustainabilityGoal.csv` codelist is based on the list and definition used by the [OpenSPP toolkit](https://openspp.super.site/what-is-spp-and-open-spp) and the [EU’s strategic procurement codelist](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/strategic-procurement).

-The `sustainabilityStrategy.csv` codelist is based on the strategies mentioned by the [OpenSPP toolkit](https://openspp.super.site/implement/set-sustainable-criteria) and the [EU’s strategic procurement codelist](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/strategic-procurement) definition.

 ## Guidance

-If you know a process or lot is SPP related, set `hasSustainability` to `true`.
+If you know a contracting process or lot is SPP-related, set `hasSustainability` to `true`.

-If you know the sustainability goals this process is pursuing, then, for each goal, add an entry in the `sustainability` array for the tender or lot, using the `sustainabilityGoal.csv` codelist.
-The `sustainabilityGoal.csv` codelist contains codes for broad goals ('environmental', 'social', 'innovation', 'economic') and narrower goals (like 'environmental.wasteReduction').
+If you know the sustainability goals pursued through the contracting process or lot, then, for each goal, add an entry in its `sustainability` array, from the `sustainabilityGoal.csv` codelist.
+This codelist contains codes for broad goals (like 'environmental') and narrower goals (like 'environmental.wasteReduction').
 It is an [open codelist](https://standard.open-contracting.org/latest/en/schema/codelists/), such that you can add new codes if no existing code is appropriate.

-If you also know the strategies this process will use for achieving each goal, for each goal, add an entry in the `strategies` array using the `sustainabilityStrategy.csv` codelist.
+If you know the strategies used to pursue the sustainability goal(s), then, for each goal, add an entry in the `strategies` array, from the `sustainabilityStrategy.csv` codelist.

 ## Examples